customerio/customerio-ios/README.md

 ## Tracking push metrics

 When handling push messages from Customer.io, you may want to have your app report back device-side metrics for message interaction.
 Customer.io supports three of these metrics: `delivered`, `opened`, and `converted`.

-To send these events you can
+If you're using a version of iOS that supports `UserNotifications` you can track metrics using our `UNNotificationContent` helper
 ```swift

 func userNotificationCenter(